There are many diverse benefits of sustainability.

 Sustainable development is about improving the quality of the economy, not the size of it.
 The fact is we need a better economy, not a bigger one.
 Sustainable practices will make the economy better through reduced consumption overall and more equable distribution of wealth.
 People’s lives will be richer through better quality products and services.

 Sustainable economies encourage distributed, local production over centralised production.
 The industrial paradigm of centralised, automated production is to get the maximum amount of goods and services for the least costs and thereby maximising profits and economic growth.
 The problem is that the price on the goods and services produced does not reflect its real cost which includes external costs that are not accounted for.

 Local production has many environmental benefits over centralised, or even offshore, production including reduced emissions, pollution and waste.
-In a sustainable economy localised, smaller-scale production also has major societal benefits of creating jobs, boosting local economies and maintaining a level of autonomy.
-Smaller, local businesses will make more use of handmaking, craft production and distributed energy sources, like solar, wind and biomass.
+In a sustainable economy localised, smaller-scale production also has major societal benefits of creating jobs, boosting local economies and maintaining a high level of autonomy.
+Smaller, local businesses will make more use of handmade, craft production and distributed energy sources, like solar, wind and biomass.